Sobeys: Private label brands

-”Best buy”

 Banners

 In addition to the flagship Sobeys banner, the company operates supermarkets under a number of other banners:

 IGA

 IGA and IGA Extra are the main banners in the province of Quebec.
 There are also 35 Sobeys-owned IGA stores in Western Canada.
 An IGA store is also in mainly French-speaking Edmundston, New Brunswick, and an IGA Extra (a rebranded Sobeys location) is in Caraquet and Campbellton, New Brunswick.
 MarketPlace IGA stores in British Columbia are independently owned by H.Y.
 Louie, parent company of London Drugs.
 These stores also carry Compliments products.
 Sobeys has reportedly made unsuccessful attempts to purchase the MarketPlace chain.

 At the time of the Sobeys takeover of the Oshawa Group, all IGA locations in Atlantic Canada were purchased separately by Loblaws for competition reasons.
 Loblaws converted these IGA locations to their own banners.

 Safeway

 In June 2013, Sobeys announced its intent to acquire Safeway's Canadian stores for $5.8 billion.